MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 <!--Single sign-on (SSO) allows a user to access an application or a web service after signing-in only once.
 The app users never have to go through authentication again.-->

 With SSO in Teams, app users have the advantage of using Teams to access apps.
 After logging into Teams using Microsoft or Microsoft 365 account, app users don't need to sign in again to use your app.
-App users can access your app within Teams even on any other device with access granted through Azure AD.
+App users can access your app within Teams on any device with access granted through Azure AD.

 Here's what you'll learn in this section:

 1. **SSO user experience**: Teams offers your app users a true SSO experience.
 App users can use your app without signing in again.
-2. **SSO in Teams at runtime**: Your tab app interacts with Azure AD at runtime for one-time authenticating and authorizing of your app users.
+2. **SSO in Teams at runtime**: Your tab app interacts with Azure AD at runtime for one-time authentication and authorization for your app users.
 3. **Enable SSO for your tab app**: Implement the tasks involved to implement SSO in your tab app.

 ## SSO user experience in Teams